Different Uses for Internal French Doors

 Interior French Doors for Dining Rooms

 Dining rooms are one area of the home where French Doors have been a popular choice for many years.
-A large dining room is going to be used to entertain the whole family, and fitting spacious French doors is helpful because it makes it easy for the hosts to move in and out of the room while serving food.
+A large dining room is going to be used to entertain the whole family, and fitting internal French doors is helpful because it makes it easy for the hosts to move in and out of the room while serving food.
 It also means that the doors can be fully opened to create an “open plan” feel.

 For more formal occasions, where you want a quiet meal for the adults while the children are playing in the den, simply close the doors and enjoy the privacy.
-Just make sure your French doors are safe and secure if younger children are around.
+Just make sure your Internal French doors are safe and secure if younger children are around.

 Sunlight is important for our wellbeing.
 The natural glow of the sun helps to improve your mood and boost your feeling of wellbeing.
 So, why sit in a dark room all day, or under a fluorescent or halogen bulb?
 Use French doors to connect rooms in your home and let light flow from one room to the next.
 You’ll feel happier and more energised, and it will make your home more inviting for guests too.